Skip to navigation Skip to content

 Customer travels on inappropriate mode of transport and customer's ticket cost is higher than the appropriate mode of transport cost

-Jayden lodges a claim for Fares Allowance for the journey undertaken to start a University degree, flying from home in Canberra to the study location in Sydney.
+Jayden lodges a claim for Fares Allowance for the journey undertaken to start a university degree, flying from home in Canberra to the study location in Sydney.
 The claim is $420 for the cost of the airfare.

 Jayden qualifies for ABSTUDY Fares Allowance.

-The journey via public transport is:
+The trip by public transport is:

 • 4 hours via bus